F1reWs/F1reWs/README.md

 ![](https://komarev.com/ghpvc/?username=Master-Stroke)

 ## I'm a Programmer
-- 💪 I like to write code
+- 💪 I like write code
 - 🥅 I am constantly learning new things

 ### Languages what I'm using